B’nai Mitzvah

 B’Nai Mitzvah FAQ

 What will we do Friday Evening?
-The B’nai Mitzvah family —parents and children—will be invited to lead the candle blessing and kiddush.
+The B’nai Mitzvah family —parents and children—are invited to lead the candle blessing and kiddush.

 What time do services begin on Saturday morning?
-Services begin at 10:30 a.m. unless there are two b’nai mitzvah scheduled and then there is a 9:00 a.m. and an 11:00 a.m. service.
+Services begin at 10:00 a.m.

 What are the customs regarding tallitot and kippot (yarmulkes)?
 Tallitot and kippot are not required, but are encouraged for those for whom it would be meaningful.